 SI.
 No. Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues 2. a) Market value of building and other immovable property and assets attached to the land will be calculated by the competent Engineer or any other specialist in the relevant field (Ref. sub-section (1) of Section 29) Or, A few typical specifications of different categories of all possible immovable assets, attached to land may be defined.
 The guidance price of these typical assets may be prepared and vetted through appropriate authority.
-The valuation of immovable assets attached to the land will be calculated on pro-rata basis of the guidance price, without depreciation, of the respective asset. determined by PWD (Building) Department.
-Valuation for trees on timber value to be determined by the Forest Department; and compensation for perennial crops and fruit trees to be determined by Agricultural Department. b) c) Market Value of trees and plants attached to the land will be calculated by the experienced persons in the field of agriculture, forestry, horticulture, sericulture or any other relevant field, as the case may be (Ref. sub-section (2) of Section 29).
-Market Value of standing crops damaged during the process of land Request for harvesting prior to acquisition to be accommodated to the extent possible Undertake valuation of standing crops and perennial crops, and trees, and finalize compensation rates in consultation with acquisition will be calculated by the experienced persons in the field of agriculture (Ref. sub-section (3) of Section 29). affected people. d) e) Solatium will be 100% on the compensation calculated as specified above.
-The land owner will get additional 25% value on the replacement cost of the affected part of the structure without solatium, for any partially acquired structure (if the remainder is still viable).
-Payment of compensation to the joint husband and wife bank account. f) Right to salvage materials in favour of the structure owner of the affected building/ structure, if the incumbent demolishes the affected part of the building/ structure by own self within the stipulated period.
+The valuation of immovable assets attached to the land will be calculated on pro-rata basis of the guidance price, without depreciation, of the respective asset. trees to be determined by Agricultural b) c) Market Value of trees and plants attached to the land will be calculated by the experienced persons in the field of agriculture, forestry, horticulture, sericulture or any other relevant field, as the case may be (Ref. sub-section (2) of Section 29).
+Market Value of standing crops damaged during the process of land Request for harvesting prior to acquisition to be accommodated to the extent possible Undertake valuation of standing crops and perennial crops, and trees, and finalize compensation rates in consultation with affected people. , acquisition will be calculated by the experienced persons in the field of agriculture (Ref. sub-section (3) of Section 29). d) Solatium will be 100% on the compensation calculated as specified above. $ \\$ Payment of compensation to the joint husband and wife bank account. e) The land owner will get additional 25% value on the replacement cost of the affected part of the structure without solatium, for any partially acquired structure (if the remainder is still viable). and whe same account. f) Right to salvage materials in favour of the structure owner of the affected building/ structure, if the incumbent demolishes the affected part of the building/ structure by own self within the stipulated period.
 The viability of the remainder structure will be certified by the PWD (Building) Department g) Fees, taxes, stamp duty, and other charges related to replacement structure h) At least 90 days advance notice to shift